Kalutu/bar-chart-visualization/README.md

 6. It uses XMLHttpRequest to fetch the JSON data from the specified URL.

 7. It parses the JSON data, extracts the values, and calls the necessary functions to draw the chart.

+## Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## Credits
+The code is based on a tutorial or example from the freeCodeCamp project.
+The original code can be found [here](https://github.com/freeCodeCamp/ProjectReferenceData).

+This README file is created as part of a project in the [FreeCodeCamp Frontend Certification](https://www.freecodecamp.org/learn/front-end-libraries/) course.
+Learn more about FreeCodeCamp and their educational programs on their official website: [https://www.freecodecamp.org/](https://www.freecodecamp.org/)